keyrm10/hello-world-api/README.md

 # Hello World API

-This repository contains code for a simple "Hello World" API that returns a greeting based on a customer ID.
+This repository contains code for a simple "Hello World" REST API that returns a greeting based on a customer ID.
 It includes a Dockerfile for building the API into a Docker image and Kubernetes manifest files for running the API in a local Kubernetes cluster using Kind.

 It also includes a GitHub Actions workflow that builds the Docker image and pushes it to Docker Hub when changes are pushed to the main branch.

 ## Overview

 The hello-world-api is a simple HTTP server written in Go that returns a greeting in JSON format based on a provided customer ID.
-The available greetings are stored in a map with the keys "A", "B", and "C".
+The available greetings are stored in a map with the keys "a", "b", and "c".
 If the provided customer ID does not match any of these keys, the greeting "Hello" is returned.

-To use the API, you can send an HTTP GET request to the endpoint `/hello/<id>`, where `<id>` is the desired customer ID.
-For example, to get a greeting for customer "A", you would send a request to `/hello/A`.
+To use the API, you can send an HTTP GET request to the endpoint `/api/v1/hello/<id>`, where `<id>` is the desired customer ID.
+For example, to get a greeting for customer "a", you would send a request to `/api/v1/hello/a`.
+The `<id>` parameter is case-insensitive, so you can use upper or lower case strings.

 The API will return a JSON object with the keys "id" and "salutation", where "id" is the provided customer ID and "salutation" is the greeting associated with that ID.

 ##### Request Parameters